MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 [Azure App Service](/azure/app-service/overview) is a fully managed [platform as a service](https://azure.microsoft.com/overview/what-is-paas/) (PaaS) offering for professional developers.
 The service brings a rich set of capabilities to web, mobile, and integration scenarios.

-Azure Mobile Apps gives enterprise developers and system integrators a mobile-application development platform that's highly scalable and globally available.
+The Microsoft Datasync Framework (also known as Azure Mobile Apps) gives enterprise developers and system integrators a mobile-application development platform that's highly scalable and globally available.
 Using resources in the Azure cloud, it provides your mobile app with:

 * Authentication
 * Data query